 Montgomery County Green Bank

-The Montgomery County Green Bank (MCGB) offers financing and technical support to homeowners, HOAs, and organizations of all sizes.
+The Montgomery County Green Bank (MCGB) facilitates financing and technical support to homeowners, HOAs, and organizations of all sizes.
 Programs include financing and bridge loans for building energy efficiency, renewable energy, and multifamily electric vehicle charging.
 MCGB also offers Access Solar financing for low- and moderate-income residents through Switch Together.

-Federal Inflation Reduction Act Tax Credits
+Residential Federal Inflation Reduction Act Tax Credits

 Upon filing your annual taxes, residents and businesses may be able to claim tax credits for purchasing new and used electric vehicles (EVs), energy efficiency upgrades (doors, windows, insulation, air sealing, energy audits), electric heat pumps, rooftop solar panels, battery storage, geothermal water heaters, and solar water heaters.
 Federal tax credits can often be combined with other state or local discounts or rebates.
 Consult with a contracted professional, your tax advisor, or the Internal Revenue Service for eligibility information.